 There are a few that are socially accepted PC terms including dwarf, proportionate dwarf, little people/person, people/person of short stature or having dwarfism.
 Midget has been met with criticism from organizations like the Little People of America (LPA).
 LPA surveyed their community and found disapproval when it comes to the “m-word”.

 What is the politically correct term for a dwarf?
-Dwarf is an acceptable replacement for the term midget.
+Dwarf is a politically correct and proper term for midget.
 But as with some of the other words in this list, calling someone by their name or by the term they prefer is always best.

-PC Term Google search volume: Politically correct term for midget (200/month); what is the politically correct term for midget (150); politically correct term for dwarf (100); what is the politically correct term for a dwarf?
+PC Term Google search volume: Politically correct term for midget (200/month); proper term for midget (200/month); what is the politically correct term for midget (150); politically correct term for dwarf (100); pc term for dwarf (100); what is the politically correct term for a dwarf?
 (10)

 Politically correct term for mental illness